unbit/uwsgi-docs/EmperorProtocol.rst

 The Emperor protocol
 ====================

-Starting from 1.3 you can spawn custom applications via the :doc:`Emperor<Emperor>`.
+As of 1.3 you can spawn custom applications via the :doc:`Emperor<Emperor>`.

-Non-uWSGI Vassals should never daemonize,to maintain a link with the Emperor.
+Non-uWSGI Vassals should never daemonize, to maintain a link with the Emperor.
-But if you want/need better integration with the Emperor, go ahead and implement the Emperor protocol.
+If you want/need better integration with the Emperor, implement the Emperor protocol.

 The protocol
 ------------

 An environment variable ``UWSGI_EMPEROR_FD`` is passed to every vassal, containing a file descriptor number.

 .. code-block:: python